 I couldn't see her.
 She was shrieking.
 God, shut up!
 Her voice deafened me, and it was all around, in my ears, making me lose all control.
 She tried to grab the wheel.
 Blind and deaf, I drove, sun hot on my face.
 I had to get her off me.
 God, I just had to get her off me.
+Get her off me!
 Get off!